robertblackwell/py_wg/README.md

 		END OUTPUT[<command string>]
 		```
 		These lines (between and including START and END) should be contiguous and should be the output from only one command and that command should be the one identified in the START and END lines (which or course should be the same command).
-If any of this is not the case you have found a bug in `pargs`.
+If any of this is not the case you have found a bug in `pyargs`.

 ## Examples

-The two scripts `tests/ping_example.sh` and `tests/curl_example.sh` demonstrate the usage of `pargs`.
+The two scripts `tests/ping_example.sh` and `tests/curl_example.sh` demonstrate the usage of `pyargs`.

 Note that both these examples attempt to contact hosts/urls that do not exist and will hence timeout.
 Hence the output include error messages.